Unusual Things No One Tells You About Winter in Japan | The Invisible Tourist

 Growing up in Australia, I can deal with some cold, but am not accustomed to the kind that brings snow.
 When overseas, I’ll be the only idiot outside frolicking in frozen tundra when everyone else is holed up cosy indoors.

-As I recently learnt, besides the skiing opportunities and onsen (hot springs), there are so many things to do in Japan during winter that it is still absolutely worth the trip during this time.
+As I recently learnt, besides the skiing opportunities and onsen (hot springs), there are so many things to do in Japan in winter that it is still absolutely worth the trip during this time.
 But there are some things I wish I knew first!

 Some advice I’m about to share will be quite obvious if you reside in a country that receives regular snow during the wintertime (hello North American, Scandinavian and Russian friends), so feel free to take what I say with a grain of salt.